infosecak/DVBE/README.md

 4. Click on Load Unpacked and load the extension

 # WARNING
-This tool is created purely for learning and educational purposed.
+This tool is created purely for learning and educational purposes.
 I will not be responsible for any harmful actions.

 Please feel free to contribute to the tool